Want to Save 10% on Your Order Today?

 As with any coffee brewing method, the ratio of coffee grounds to water is an important factor.
 When making a traditional cup of Turkish coffee, a good ratio to start with is one part coffee and ten parts water.
 Try it for yourself and adjust the ratio to your personal preference.

 A quality cup of coffee always starts with a quality coffee bean.
-A lot of specialty Turkish coffee roasters prefer a light roast or maybe a medium roast.
+A lot of specialty Turkish coffee roasters prefer a light roast or maybe a medium roast like our Organic Ethiopia Medium Roast.
 This is due to the fact that when the coffee is ground extremely fine, like Turkish coffee, it heats up and almost burns the coffee, so starting with a light roast ensures that you don’t lose all those specialty notes and flavors that come with a lighter roast coffee.
 This helps control any bitterness.
+Obviously, using fresh beans is very important to making good Turkish coffee.

 Unlike a lot of the coffee brewing methods used in our culture today, Turkish coffee is ground to almost a powder, like the consistency of flour.
 And to grind coffee to this consistency, you’ll need a grinder with an extremely fine setting.
 You can find a very inexpensive hand grinder on amazon like this.
 In the case of the Baratza Encore grinder and most other burr grinders, set it to the finest setting possible.
 Even this won’t give you as fine a grinder as some Turkish coffee aficionados would prefer, but will be sufficient in most cases.